 = 0.092 kW

-You must have noticed that electrical components and energy meters in homes use a unit called kWh (kilowatt-hour), which stands for 1 kilowatt of power is been consumed every 1 hour, where kWh is the unit of energy.
+You must have noticed that electrical components and energy meters in homes use a unit called kWh (kilowatt-hour), which stands for 1 kilowatt of power consumed every 1 hour, where kWh is the unit of energy.

 Learn about work, energy, and power from the video given below: